canonical/launchpad-manual/docs/user/reference/launchpad-and-community/feedback-on-launchpad.rst

 Write a blueprint
 ~~~~~~~~~~~~~~~~~

 If you have an idea for a new feature, `search the Blueprint Tracker <https://blueprints.launchpad.net/launchpad-project>`_ to see if it has already been planned or discussed.
-If not, write up a summary and discuss it with the Launchpad team on IRC.
+If not, write up a summary and discuss it with the Launchpad team on Matrix.

 Thanks for helping us make Launchpad a great place to develop free software.